Infinite (Eminem album): Release and reception

 On November 12, 1996, Infinite was released by Web Entertainment.
-It's not known exactly how many copies Infinite sold.
+It is not known exactly how many copies Infinite sold.
 Eminem stated in his autobiography The Way I Am (2008) that it sold "maybe 70 copies".
 However, other sources stated that the album sold a few hundred copies or even a thousand copies.
 Eminem's overall disappointment with Infinite's lack of success inspired him to develop his famous Slim Shady alter ego, which became present in his later works.

-On May 14, 2009, thisis50.com re-released it for free download on their website to build anticipation for Eminem's sixth studio album Relapse (2009); this was his comeback album.
+On May 14, 2009, thisis50.com re-released the album for free download on their website to build anticipation for Eminem's sixth studio album, Relapse (2009); this was his comeback album.
 On November 17, 2016, a remix of the album's title track "Infinite" was released in commemoration of the album's 20th anniversary five days after the event.
 The remix was followed by a documentary about the making of Infinite, also released the same day.